 Since the full dynamics of the role dehydration plays in heat stroke was unknown to the Coaches in 1961 at Core Heat High School , they continued to use "proven" techniques learned from past generations of Coaches to “motivate” their athletes.
 Bear Bryant's Coaching style from the 50's was one of them.

 In Junction Boys by Jim Dent he says that Bryant was aware of a couple of death's due to heatstroke in 1954 , but one of his trainers reasoned "Hell you never pour ice water into a car's hot radiator.
 So why pour ice water into a hot boy."
-That logic almost cost the life of Billy Schroeder at a practice in Junction, but Coach Bryant still did not permit water at practice.
+That logic almost cost the life of Billy Schroeder at a practice in Junction, but even after watching one of his players almost die , Coach Bryant still did not permit water at practice.
 Cotton mouth was prevalent and even the great Jack Pardee said " I'm so thirsty that I can't even make spit."

 All the players at Core Heat High School knew not to ask for water during work-out because it was tantamount to admitting to a character flaw or a weak spirit.
-The other myth past down from coaches in the 40's and 50's promoted screaming, cajoling, and spewing insulting remarks at players as proven "motivational" techniques.
+The other myth past down from coaches in the 40's and 50's stated that screaming, cajoling, and spewing insulting remarks at players was a proven "motivational" technique.
 It was during conditioning drills that all these techniques came into play.
 Conditioning exercises allowed Coaches insight into the “character” of their athletes.
 It was a time to separate the “sissies” from the "men".

 In Junction Boys by Jim Dent Coach Bryant ask two seniors "what is wrong with the team?"
 Marvin Tate responded" ......players are getting tired of being cussed all the time."
 "I've never been called so many names in my life, Coach.
 Every time I turn around, one of the coaches is making fun of somebody's mother."